-The uncertainty associated with emission estimates from underground ventilation systems can be attributed to the fact that the actual measurement data from MSHA or EPA's GHGRP used were not continuous but rather an average of quarterly instantaneous readings.
-Additionally, the measurement equipment used can be expected to have resulted in an average of 10 percent overestimation of annual CH_4 emissions (Mutmansky & Wang 2000).
+The uncertainty associated with emission estimates from underground ventilation systems can be attributed to the fact that the actual measurement data from MSHA or EPA's Greenhouse Gas Reporting Program (GHGRP) used were not continuous but rather an average of quarterly instantaneous readings.
+Additionally, the measurement equipment used can be expected to have resulted in an average of 10 percent overestimation of annual $CH_4$ emissions (Mutmansky & Wang 2000).
 GHGRP data was used for a number of the mines beginning in 2013, however, the equipment uncertainty is applied to both MSHA and GHGRP data.

-Estimates of CH_4 recovered by degasification systems are relatively certain for utilized CH_4 because of the availability of gas sales information.
-In addition, many coal mine operators provided information on mined-through dates for pre-drainage wells.
+Estimates of $CH_4$ recovered by degasification systems are relatively certain for utilized $CH_4$ because of the availability of gas sales information.
 Many of the recovery estimates use data on wells within 100 feet of a mined area.
 However, uncertainty exists concerning the radius of influence of each well.
 The number of wells counted, and thus the avoided emissions, may vary if the drainage area is found to be larger or smaller than estimated.